-A. Residential districts.
+- A. Residential districts. - 1.
+In single family residential districts, any flag shall not exceed fifteen (15) square feet or fifteen (15) feet in height if the flag is proposed to be installed in the ground. - 2.
+Any flag shall not to exceed fifteen (15) square feet or twenty (20) feet in height per parcel of land used for multifamily residential purposes.

-- 1. One (1) flag per detached dwelling unit not to In single family residential districts, any flag shall not exceed fifteen (15) square feet or fifteen (15) feet in height if the flag is proposed to be installed in the ground. - 2.
-One (1) Any flag shall not to exceed fifteen (15) square feet or twenty (20) feet in height per parcel of land used for multifamily residential purposes. - 3.
-Freestanding identification sign for multifamily development with at least two hundred (200) lineal feet of street frontage: One (1) per entrance of not more than twelve (12) square feet of total sign face per sign, two (2) not exceeding forty (40) square feet for all identification signs (including attached identification signs).
+- 3. Freestanding identification sign for multifamily development with at least two hundred (200) lineal feet of street frontage: One (1) per entrance of not more than twelve (12) square feet of total sign face per sign, two (2) not exceeding forty (40) square feet for all identification signs (including attached identification signs).
 The height shall not exceed six (6) feet. - 4.
 Attached identification sign per multifamily building not exceeding twelve (12) square feet of sign face, unless two (2) freestanding identification signs are used. - 5.
 Except in single-family residential districts, one (1) development sign is authorized per active construction or redevelopment site.
 Such sign shall be single-faced, not exceeding fifty (50) square feet in area and shall not be illuminated.
 If the sign is mounted on a building, it shall be attached flush to and parallel with the face of the building below the roof line.
 If it is freestanding, it shall not exceed ten (10) feet in height.
 Such sign shall be removed upon the issuance of a partial or final certificate of occupancy. - 6.
-Banner sign for multifamily properties not exceeding six months (6) months or during the construction or redevelopment of a property.
-The placement of and size of such signs shall be approved by the director of community planning and development building and zoning but shall not exceed one hundred fifty (150) square feet or be erected for more than six (6) months.
+Banner sign for multifamily properties not exceeding six (6) months or during the construction or redevelopment of a property.
+The placement of and size of such signs shall be approved by the director of community planning and development but shall not exceed one hundred fifty (150) square feet or be erected for more than six (6) months.
 The six-month period is automatically extended for an additional six (6) months if after inspection by code enforcement, the banners are substantially in the same condition as originally approved.
-An extension beyond one (1) year may only be obtained through the special exception process. - B. Nonresidential districts.
-The following signs are permitted in nonresidential districts subject to review of and approval of a sign permit:
+An extension beyond one (1) year may only be obtained through the special exception process.